 In October 2019, Strait was given the Bob Hope Award for Excellence in Entertainment, which honors entertainers who demonstrate an exceptional commitment to the United States military through film, literature or music.

 Since wrapping up his The Cowboy Rides Away Tour in 2014, the Texas native has continued to perform several dates each year.
-His hugely popular Strait to Vegas residency kicked of in 2016.
+His hugely popular Strait to Vegas residency kicked off in 2016.

 George Strait Tour Dates:

-This article was originally published in January 2020.
-It has been updated to announce Strait's show at Notre Dame Stadium.
+This article was originally published in Jan.
+2020.
+It has been updated to reflect new, rescheduled and postponed dates.